 Sidify Apple Music Converter

-Step 4 Start Conversion
+Step 1Choose Conversion Mode.

 Step 6 Transfer Converted iTunes Music from Computer to External Hard Disk